Online Programs – NC-SARA Student Complaint Process

 New York, NY 10017

-If you are not satisfied with the CUNY resolution, you may appeal to the State Portal Entity – for CUNY institutions, this is NYSED (New York State Education Department).
 Under SARA policies, the State Portal Entity has the obligation to investigate and resolve student complaints.
-NYSED would only address your complaint after you have exhausted the internal Queensborough and CUNY processes.
-To submit a complaint to NYSED, please click here and follow the directions.
+NYSED would only address a complaint after it had already exhausted the QCC and CUNY processes.

-For more information, students may access the NC-SARA Students Complaints webpage.
+For more information, students may access the NC-SARA Student Complaint Process.

-Information about the students’ right to appeal may be found at the New York State Education Department (NYSED) webpage.
+Information about the students’ right to appeal may be found at the New York State Education Department’s complaint procedures.

 NC_SARA_Seal_2021.png